 You may not associate Tobago with lush, green rainforest, but Main Ridge Forest Reserve truly is an oasis compared to the south of the island.
-What is about the Tobago Forest Reserve which forms the backbone of the island to make is so special?
-Firstly, the rainforest is protecting many endemic species that originated on mainland South America.
-What is now Tobago was once attached to South America, but it migrated north over millions of years.
-Famed for its rich diversity of plant and animal life, this park is also home to the island`s highest point.
+What is about the Tobago Forest Reserve, which forms the backbone of the island, to make is so unique?
+Firstly, the rainforest is protecting many endemic species that originated in mainland South America.
+What is now, Tobago was once attached to South America, but it migrated north over millions of years.
+Famous for its abundant diversity life, this park is also home to the island`s highest point.

 Secondly, the Main Ridge Forest Reserve is the oldest legally protected forest in the Western Hemisphere.
-The mountainous volcanic spine of Tobago with the lower temperatures and winds is peaceful and stuffed with wonderful wildlife.
-Hike through the evergreen rain forest and lookout for the rare white-tailed sabrewing hummingbird, which is endemic to the island.
+The mountainous volcanic spine of Tobago with the lower temperatures and winds is peaceful and stuffed with incredible wildlife.
+Hike through the evergreen rain forest and look out for the rare white-tailed sabre wing hummingbird, which is endemic to the island.
 A network of hiking trails enables you to reach untouched corners of the rainforest on foot.
 Guided tours provide a great way to experience the Main Ridge Forest reserve with local knowledge at hand.

 GOOD TO KNOW:

 You can drive through the reserve.
-A peaceful drive through the reserve is one of the most scenic ways to see the rainforest.
+A peaceful drive through the reserve is one of the most beautiful ways to see the rainforest.
 It is also s a great alternative to hiking.